MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/single-page-application-azure-login-button-sdk-msal.md

 ## 2. Keep values for environment variables

-Set aside a place to copy the app client ID values.
+Set aside a place to copy the app client ID value.

 ## 3. Create App registration for authentication